Plant Research and Greenhouses

 These guidelines are in place to prevent the accidental transmission of a recombinant DNA-containing plant genome (either nuclear or organelle genetic material) or the release of recombinant DNA-derived organisms associated with plants into the environment.

 All recombinant DNA research, including that with plants and plant-related organisms must be registered with our Biosafety Office.

 Registration forms can be found at Registration Forms

 Plant research involving noxious weeds, invasive plants, and certain plant pests, plant-associated microbes, and plant diseases (such as citrus canker) are regulated by the Florida Dept. of Agriculture & Consumer Services, especially when the import, export, or transfer of these or materials is required.
 Contact the Division of Plant Industry for rules and regulations.

 The USDA-APHIS also regulates plant pests, plants and plant products, and the movement, importation, and field release of genetically-engineered plants and arthropods.
 See the detailed APHIS website for information, applications, permits, and notification documents.
-The Biosafety Office and/or IBC will request current versions of field release approvals as part of rDNA or field release project approval or continuation.
+The Biosafety Office and/or IBC will request current versions of field release approvals as attachments to the Biohazard Project Registration approval or continuation.
 In addition to the USDA APHIS, the State of Florida Division of Plant Industry, the USDA Biotechnology Regulatory Service, the FDA (for genetically altered food crops), and the EPA (for genetically modified organisms with pest control activity) EPA, for plant incorporated protectants may also regulate research with transgenic plants and plant-associated organisms.

 The following websites provide an overview of the regulatory process and related links: